I devote all my

 views are very unfashionable....

 Winston Churchill, 8th April 1945.

-the constitutional monarchies are the most democratic countries of Europe.
-I can't understand how there could
+constitutional monarchies are the most democratic countries of Europe.
+I can't understand how there could be

 Conor Cruise O'Brien, The Independent, 25th June 1993.

-the American, where the essentials for election to the presidency appear to be ruthless ambition, access to
+but to the American, where the essentials for election to the presidency appear to be ruthless ambition, access

 of the media and a plausible TV manner.